arun-kundil/JavaDSA/README.md

-"This repo contains Java programs that demonstrate Data Structures and algorithms"
+This repo contains Java programs that demonstrate Data Structures and algorithms